Deborah Jean Andrew, Ph.D.

 Professor of Cell Biology

 Debbie has authored or co-authored several dozen peer-reviewed publications, has served on the Editorial Board of the journal Developmental Dynamics, and is currently an Editor of the journal Genetics.
-She has served on the Drosophila Board in many capacities, including regional representative, elections board, treasurer and president.
-She has also served on the organizing committee for the EMBO Conference on Drosophila Development and will head this committee for the 2024 through 2028 meetings.
-Debbie has recently taken the position of Associate Director for Faculty Development in the Institute for Basic Biological Sciences at Johns Hopkins.
+She has served on the Drosophila Board in many capacities, including regional representative, elections board, treasurer and president and has served on a multitude of NIH study sections and in house review panels.
+She has also served on the organizing committee for the EMBO Conference on Drosophila Development and will head this committee along with Marco Milan and Irene Miguel-Aliaga for the 2024 through 2028 meetings.